ApostolicDA/bank-customer-churn-analysis/README.md

 # 📌 Project Overview

 The dataset contains **10,000 bank customers** with demographic, financial, and behavioral attributes.
-This dataset is widely used in **customer churn prediction and banking analytics studies**.

 The workflow simulates the **typical responsibilities of a data analyst in a financial institution**: